PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Responsibilities:**

-- Hold 4 hours of office hours per week (on the weeks where assignments are due, there may be need to hold more hours of office hours, and on weeks were assignments are not due, less hours of office hours can be held).
+- Hold 4 hours of office hours per week (on the weeks where assignments are due, there may be a need to hold more hours of office hours, and on weeks were assignments are not due, less hours of office hours can be held).

 - Attend (and actively participate in) weekly status meetings (most likely online) taking place on Fridays 3:30PM-5:00PM